Court order

 A court order is an official proclamation by a judge (or panel of judges) that defines the legal relationships between the parties to a hearing, a trial, an appeal or other court proceedings.
 Such ruling requires or authorizes the carrying out of certain steps by one or more parties to a case.
 A court order must be signed by a judge; some jurisdictions may also require it to be notarized.
+A court order governs each case throughout its entirety.
+If an individual violates the court order, the judge may hold that person in contempt.

 Content

 The content and provisions of a court order depend on the type of proceeding, the phase of the proceedings in which they are issued, and the procedural and evidentiary rules that govern the proceedings.

 An order can be as simple as setting a date for trial or as complex as restructuring contractual relationships by and between many corporations in a multi-jurisdictional dispute.
 It may be a final order (one that concludes the court action), or an interim order (one during the action).
 Most orders are written, and are signed by the judge.
 Some orders, however, are spoken orally by the judge in open court, and are only reduced to writing in the transcript of the proceedings.